 Welcome!

 I am an assistant professor of history and international affairs at George Washington University.
-My research explores the interplay of technology and international security during the Cold War.
+My research explores the impact of technology on international politics since 1945 with a focus on space, nuclear, and information systems.

-I completed my PhD in history of science and technology at Johns Hopkins University.
-During my graduate studies I held a Guggenheim predoctoral fellowship at the Smithsonian National Air and Space Museum.
-Prior to graduate school, I served as a U.S. Air Force intelligence officer.
+I received my PhD in history of science from Johns Hopkins University.
+Prior to academia, I served as a U.S. Air Force intelligence officer.